GrayDevs/Space-BarCrusher/README.md

 Pre-alpha version of *Star Citizen*.

-The Space Invader gameplay combined with the best 8-bit music of all time.
+Probably the most advanced spacebattle simulation combined with the best 8-bit music of all time.